Magnolia silvioi: Distribution and habitat

-This is an endemic species of Antioquia department.
+This is an endemic species of Antioquia Department.
 It is distributed in Central Andes in two regions in Northeast and East of the department in the medium valley of Magdalena River.
-The altitudinal range goes from 400 to 1’550 m.
+Its elevational range is from 400 to 1,550 metres.

 Uses

 In the past the wood was used in building structures for mining.
 Today is possibly used as saw timber.
 It has great potential as ornamental and has been used with this purpose in Valle del Aburrá and has been shown good development.

 Conservation status

 It is listed in category “Endangered” (EN) in the Red Book of Plants of Colombia due to its small range distribution and also in forests subject to overexplotacion of saw timber and roundwood.